Lindsay Ashe-Browne is a dance teacher and director based in Dublin.

 Founding The Dance Institute was the realisation of Lindsay's long-held ambition to return home to Ireland after training and working as a professional dancer.
 During her time away Lindsay learned how other countries approached dance training.
 With this in mind, The Dance Institute has developed and grown over the years to offer students an opportunity to try every style of dance - ballet, contemporary, jazz, commercial, tap, musical theatre and ballroom as well as our complimentary techniques such as yoga and pilates.
 These techniques help to keep dancers injury-free, promote evenly balanced muscles and teach how to warm up and cool down correctly.

-Lindsay was recently appointed Artistic Director of the Irish National Youth Ballet Company.
+Lindsay was appointed Artistic Director of the Irish National Youth Ballet Company in 2019.

 Lindsay’s sister Zoe Ashe-Browne became co-director in 2016 having taught on the course since the very beginning.
 Zoe brings with her the knowledge and experience of being a current professional dancer and has helped to introduce world renowned teachers to TDI through her contacts and colleagues.
 This gives Irish students the opportunity to learn from international faculty members without having to travel abroad as well as learning from Irish teachers who have been down the same path the students are travelling, just a few years before.
 Zoe is currently dancing with the Royal Ballet of Flanders.
 See Zoe In Action